 The Bottom Line

 Job titles are important for a small business and can be easy to overthink.
-Go through the 5 questions for each person as a starting point and go from there.
+Go through the 5 questions for each person as a starting point and go from there, and you can always check your titles with Indeed’s Job Title Generator.